bcgov/queue-management/README.md

 docker compose --profile api up --build api
 ```

+The root `compose.yaml` is the single source of truth for local Docker services and the devcontainer.
 The optional `api` Compose service still serves the application on `http://localhost:5000`.
 It reads `api/.env`, then overrides container-only settings so it can reach the host PostgreSQL and host-run notifications API while continuing to use the local Keycloak on `http://localhost:8085/auth`.

 Notifications API: